-In 1992, the northwestern U.S. state of Oregon voted on an infamous ballot amendment known as Measure 9 which forbade the government from funding the promotion, encouragement or facilitation of “homosexuality, pedophilia, sadism or masochism,” adding that all levels of government should set a standard to teach kids that “these behaviors are abnormal, wrong, unnatural and perverse and they are to be discouraged and avoided.”
+In 1992, the northwestern U.S. state of Oregon voted on an infamous ballot amendment known as Measure 9, which forbade the government from funding the promotion, encouragement or facilitation of “homosexuality, pedophilia, sadism or masochism,” adding that all levels of government should set a standard to teach kids that “these behaviors are abnormal, wrong, unnatural and perverse and they are to be discouraged and avoided.”

-The law gained widespread national attention and ended up losing 56.4% to 43.5%, but less known is the fact that the legendary grunge band Nirvana played a 1992 No on #9 benefit concert to help defeat the homophobic, kink-shaming law.
+The law gained widespread national attention and eventually lost 56.4% to 43.5%, but less known is the fact that the legendary grunge band Nirvana played a “No on #9” benefit concert in 1992 to help defeat the homophobic, kink-shaming law.

 This Nirvana gay rights concert was held on Sept.
 10, 1992, at Portland Meadows alongside the metal band Helmet and the all-female punk band Calamity Jane.

 Nirvana’s participation in the mini-festival was captured in a documentary called No on Measure 9.
 (Watch some footage from that documentary below.)
 In the footage, Cobain and Nirvana bassist Krist Novoselic discuss what they’d like to see changed in the music industry, MTV‘s policies — apparently, the network forced the band to play their hit “Smells Like Teen Spirit” at an awards show — and how music lovers at the cable network had put their jobs on the line to advocate for decent musicians.